 HR will give new employees in these categories a handout and explain the requirement when they come to HR to complete new employee paperwork.
-If they are a returning employee, please refer them to the HR webpage on the Affordable Care Act.
+If they are a returning employee, please refer them to this webpage.
 HR will also contact them with the information on how and when to track their time, and provide them with a copy of the required Health Insurance Marketplace Coverage Notice.

 3. What is the formula used to determine hours worked for adjuncts and instructors teaching credit-bearing courses?